 Fall brings changing leaves, cool breezes, chilly nights, pumpkin everything, football games, and…ragweed season! (sigh) Purifying the air in your home is the first step in reducing fall allergies for you and your family.
-Keep reading to see how fall allergies typically present themselves and to learn some of the best ways to optimize air purification and improve your Indoor Air Quality to achieve a Healthy Home.
+Keep reading for fall allergies’ common culprits including learning some of the best ways to achieve a healthy home.

 Ragweed is the biggest allergy trigger during the fall season, followed closely by mold.
 Mold spores and ragweed travel easily through the air and can cause the following symptoms: